Module Catalogue 2026/27

 Nonetheless, this is precisely the knowledge children must acquire.
 And their task is not simple.
 The patterns of knowledge can be difficult to discern from the available input and, to top it off, the data children learn from is often ambiguous and full of exceptions anyway.
 Yet despite all this, all typically-developing children learn their native language nearly effortlessly, generalizing from noisy input in very specific ways.
 The degree of proficiency attained by very young children in their native language is almost never achieved by adults who are far more cognitively developed.
 How is this possible?

-In this class, we delve into the process of language acquisition, exploring the way in which infants and very young children unconsciously uncover the rich systematic knowledge of their native language.
-We focus on both experimental methods and computational studies that quantitatively investigate the "how" of language acquisition.
+In this class, we delve into the process of language acquisition, exploring the way in which infants and very young children unconsciously uncover the rich systematic knowledge of their native language and their capacity to deploy that knowledge.
+To put this knowledge into perspective, we pay additional attention to the target state of adults as it is understood from language processing.
+We focus on both experimental methods and computational studies that quantitatively investigate the manner and path of human language acquisition.

 Outline Of Syllabus